Child Custody & International Abduction: The Hague Convention in Brazil

 └─ Travel costs: Who pays airfare for visitation

-In complex international custody cases, courts often order psychological evaluations of:
+In complex international custody cases, courts often order psychological evaluations of both parents and the child.
+These evaluations carry enormous weight in Brazilian proceedings.

 Uncontested Custody (Mediation Path)